 Generally, shareholders who have suggestions, comments or inquiries should contact our Investor Relations team at investor_relations@alkermes.com.
 However, our Board believes that shareholders should also have an opportunity to communicate with the Board directly.
 Shareholders interested in communicating with the Board or an individual director or directors (including the Chairman or the Lead Independent Director) may do so by sending written communication by mail to Alkermes plc, Connaught House, 1 Burlington Road, Dublin 4, Ireland, D04 C5Y6, or by facsimile to +353 1 772-8001, in each case to the attention of either the Chairman of the Board or the individual director(s), as applicable.
-Each communication should set forth the shareholder's name and address as it appears on the records of our transfer agent, Computershare Trust Company, N.A. (and, if the shares are held by a bank, broker or other nominee, the name and address of the shareholder who beneficially owns of the shares), and the number of shares that are owned or beneficially owned, as applicable, by such shareholder.
+Each communication should set forth the shareholder's name and address as it appears on the records of our transfer agent, Computershare Trust Company, N.A. (and, if the shares are held by a bank, broker or other nominee, the name and address of the shareholder.
 The Company will forward any such shareholder communications to the Chairman of the Board, as a representative of the Board, and/or to the individual director(s) to whom the communication is addressed, by certified mail to an address specified by the applicable director and/or the Chairman of the Board for such purposes or by secure electronic transmission.